 Form Description Release of Information Authorization (DE-200) form Allows AHCCCS to ask for a broad range of information in order to determine eligibility.
 Permission to Release Information (DE-201) form Used to request specific eligibility information from a third party.
-Authorization for the Disclosure of Protected Health Information(DE-202) Used to obtain a customer's medical information.
-Authorization for the Disclosure of Psychotherapy Notes to the AHCCCS Administration (DE-222) Used when a customer's medical records contain psychotherapy notes that could affect the Pre-Admission Screening determination.
+Authorization for the Disclosure of Protected Health Information (DE-202) form Used to obtain a customer's medical information.
+Authorization for the Disclosure of Psychotherapy Notes to the AHCCCS Administration (DE-222) form Used when a customer's medical records contain psychotherapy notes that could affect the Pre-Admission Screening determination.

 Term Definition Legal Representative A legal representative is: A person appointed by a court of law to represent someone else; or The custodial parent of a minor child.
-Authorized Representative A person authorized by the customer, legal representative, or responsible relative of the customer to act on the customer's behalf in the AHCCCS eligibility process --
+Authorized Depresentative ' A person, or an organization, authorized by the customer, legal representative, or responsible relative of the customer to act on the customer's behalf in the AHCCCS eligibility process.